 That engine is a custom 7.0-liter V-8 that benefits from both supercharging and turbocharging.
-It’s paired to either a six-speed manual transmission or a seven-speed sequential unit with paddle-shifters, and drives the rear wheels only.
+It’s paired to either a 6-speed manual transmission or a 7-speed sequential unit with paddle-shifters, and drives the rear wheels only.

 The ST1 doesn’t benefit from a trick carbon fiber chassis--it features a tubular steel one--but the lightweight composite is used for the body.
 This allows to the ST1 to weigh in at just over 3,000 pounds, which is comparable with the latest breed of supercars.